cloudoperators/greenhouse/docs/user-guides/team/rbac.md

   teamRef: operators
   roleRef: aggregated-role
   clusterSelector:
+    labelSelector:
       matchLabels:
         environment: production
 ```

 ### Updating TeamRoleBindings

-Updating the RoleRef of a ClusterRoleBinding and RoleBinding is not allowed, but requires recreating the binding resources.
+Updating the RoleRef of a ClusterRoleBinding and RoleBinding is not allowed, but requires recreating the TeamRoleBinding resources.
 See [ClusterRoleBinding docs](https://kubernetes.io/docs/reference/access-authn-authz/rbac/#clusterrolebinding-example) for more information.
 This is to allow giving out permissions to update the subjects, while avoiding that privileges are changed.
-Furthermore, changing the role can change the extent of a binding significantly.
+Furthermore, changing the TeamRole can change the extent of a binding significantly.
 Therefore it needs to be recreated.

 After the TeamRoleBinding has been created, it can be updated with some limitations.
-Similarly to RoleBindings, the RoleRef and TeamRef may not be changed.
-Validation webhook denies that.
+Similarly to RoleBindings, the `.spec.roleRef` and `.spec.teamRef` can not be changed.
-The TeamRoleBinding's Namespaces may be changed for the bindings to be applied to different namespaces.
+The TeamRoleBinding's `.spec.namespaces` can be amended to include more namespaces.
 However, the scope of the TeamRoleBinding cannot be changed.
-That's why if the TeamRoleBinding has been created with Namespaces specified, it is namespace-scoped, and cannot be changed to cluster-scoped by removing all namespaces from the list.
-Similarly with the cluster-scoped TeamRoleBinding, which created with empty Namespaces, cannot be changed to namespace-scoped by adding any namespaces to the list.
+If a TeamRoleBinding has been created with `.spec.namespaces` specified, it is namespace-scoped, and cannot be changed to cluster-scoped by removing the `.spec.namespaces`.
+The reverse is true for a cluster-scoped TeamRoleBinding, where it is not possible to add `.spec.namespaces` once created.